 Step 1: Define Your Use Cases

-List all communications you currently send and categorize by urgency, frequency, required action, and current channel.
+List all messages you send now.
+Sort each by urgency, frequency, action needed, and channel used.

 Step 2: Map to Channels